haugene/docker-transmission-openvpn/docs/supported-providers.md

 They have to be manually updated in that repo when the provider changes them but we're trying to keep them up to date.

 Note that we try to keep this list in sync but it is the files and folders in the config repo that ultimately is the most up to date list of configs and providers that are supported.
-You can also use your own config repo or extend/update the main repo by following the steps outlined in the [next section](#adding_or_updating_a_provider).

 | Provider Name             | Config Value (`OPENVPN_PROVIDER`) |